home | about us | contact | site map | credits | disclaimer | bookmark

 Understanding the nature of simple probability is key to understanding all matters gambling-related.
 In gambling terms, we define the probability of a winning event as follows:

-The number of ways of winning divided by the total number of possible outcomes
+The number of ways of winning divided by

 As a practical example, let's look at that doyen of gambling tools, the six-sided die: